 sudo apt upgrade -y

-sudo apt install iptables -y
+sudo apt install iptables rsyslog ansible git vim -y

 sudo iptables -F